Registering as a Field Researcher for the November 4, 2014 Election

 2013 L.A.
 Mayoral Election Exit Polls and Vote-by-Mail Telephone Survey

 The Presidential Election Exit Poll was conducted on November 6, 2012.
 150 students collected 4,411 anonymous surveys in Spanish and English from 50 racially homogenous randomly selected precincts.
-2012 Results Summary
+The results summary for this project can be viewed here: 2012 Presidential Election Exit Poll

 2010 Gubernatorial Election Exit Poll